 To facilitate 2D-HELS MS Seq to directly sequence a broader range of RNA samples, here we will focus on the technical aspects of this sequencing approach and will cover all of the essential steps needed when applying the technique towards direct sequencing of RNA samples.
 Specific examples will be used to illustrate the sequencing technique, including synthetic single RNA sequences, mixtures of multiple distinct RNA sequences, and modified RNAs containing both canonical and modified nucleotides such as pseudouridine (ψ) and 5-methylcytosine (m5C).
-Since RNAs all contain phosphodiester bonds, any type of RNA can be acid hydrolyzed to generate an ideal sequence ladder for 2D-HELS MS Seq under optimal conditions8,9.
+Since RNAs all contain phosphodiester bonds, any type of RNA can be acid-hydrolyzed to generate an ideal sequence ladder for 2D-HELS MS Seq under optimal conditions8,9.
 However, detection of all ladder fragments of a given RNA is instrument dependent.
 On a standard high-resolution LC-MS (40K), the minimal loading amount for sequencing a purified short RNA sample (<35 nt) is 100 pmol per run.
 However, more material is required (up to 400 pmol per RNA sample) when additional experiments must be conducted (e.g., to distinguish isomeric base modifications that share identical masses).
 The protocol used in sequencing the model synthetic modified RNAs will also be applicable to sequencing broader RNA samples, including biological RNA samples with unknown base modifications.
 However, an even larger sample amount, such as 1000 pmol for sequencing tRNA (~76 nt) using a standard LC-MS instrument, is required to sequence the complete tRNA with all the modifications, and an advanced algorithm must be developed for its de novo sequencing10.

 PROTOCOL: